EnergyArchmage/EplusFanDev/doc/src/docs/InputOutputReference/01c-InputOutputReference.md

 #### Field: Supply Air Fan Operating Mode Schedule Name

 This field is a schedule name (ref: Schedule) that determines the operating modes of the unit ventilator’s On:Off fan.
 A schedule value of 0 indicates cycling fan operation (fan cycles with cooling/heating coil).
 A schedule value greater than 0 (usually 1 is used) indicates constant fan operation (fan runs continually regardless of the coils operation).
-If this input field is left blank, then the operating mode of the On:Off fan type defaults to cycling operation.
+If this input field is left blank, then the operating mode defaults to cycling operation for the Fan:SystemModel or Fan:OnOff types of fans.

 #### Field: Heating Coil Object Type